 If you fail to meet these minimum standards of dress, you will not be permitted entry into practical classes.

 Courses are delivered and assessed in English and require you to read comprehensive learner workbooks, complete a range of written assessments, undertake independent research activities and at times engage in online forums and discussions.
 Furthermore, the delivery mode relies on the extensive use of written communication.

 If you have any doubts about whether you have the language, literacy and numeracy skills to undertake a program, please contact our administration team on 1300 556 387 for further information.
 You can also refer to the Qld Government Department of Small Business, Education and Training.

 Face to Face – Students attend classes at scheduled times and are presented with subject material by a Trainer.
 Practical training is delivered in a simulated work environment.

 The Certificate 3 Guarantee Program is a Queensland Government Initiative.
-The State Government has created a fact sheet on the Certificate 3 Guarantee program which can be found here.
-For other departmental fact sheets and general information, visit here and the Student Handbook here.
+The State Government has created a fact sheet on the Certificate 3 Guarantee program.
+For other departmental fact sheets and general information, visit the Queensland Government Department of Small Business and Training and the Student Handbook.

 This is a person who is receiving a benefit of a type that permits them to claim concessional discounts and rates for goods and services.

 The most common concessional evidence is a health care card.
 You can learn more about the health care cards and related federal government services here.
 One Stop Training provides this link as research assistance only and has no relationship to this service.

 You must be 15 years or older to qualify for Certificate 3 Guarantee funding assistance.

 If you wish to complete a Forklift or Order Picking Forklift Licence course as an elective, you must be over 18.